-If you run OS X Yosemite, you’re going to run into issues when a misbehaving app like Safari eats up system resources while refusing to quit the normal way.
+If you run macOS, you’re going to run into issues when a misbehaving app like Safari eats up system resources while refusing to quit the normal way.
 On iOS, it’s easy to force-quit any app iPhone or iPad app, and watchOS also provides a similar shortcut for purging an unresponsive task from its memory.

-As it turns out, you can also force-quit any OS X app just as easily.
+As it turns out, you can also force-quit any Mac app just as easily.
 Please take a minute to check out Apple’s easy to remember shortcuts for force-quitting apps.
 They’ll come in handy when an app starts to slow your system to a crawl or gets wacky to the point when force-quitting is the only remaining option left.

 In this post, I’m going to teach you two methods of force-quitting a Mac app.

 If an app isn’t responding, or is unresponsive or has monopolized system resources, you can force it to close using macOS’ Force Quit command.
 Force-quitting an app removes it from memory and macOS will try to purge any claimed resources, if possible.